TheAlgorithms/Go/README.md

 ---

-#####  package set implements a Set using a golang map.
-This implies that only the types that are accepted as valid map keys can be used as set elements.
-For instance, do not try to Add a slice, or the program will panic.
+#####  package set implements a Set using generics and a golang map with comparable interface key.
+This implies that only the types that are accepted as valid map keys can be used as set elements

 ---
 ##### Functions: